Director and Co-Owner

 Kevin Casey, CMT, E-RYT 500 - Kevin began practicing yoga from books as a college student in the 1970’s and practicing without benefit of a teacher’s guidance, off and on, until taking his first class in 1996 at 41, coincidentally meeting Nancy Tatum that same year.
 They married in 1997 and started Glenmore in their home soon after.
 He began teaching in 2001 and was certified by the Himalayan Institute in 2003, is registered with Yoga Alliance as a 500-hour, experienced yoga teacher.
 He is also a Certified Massage Therapist.
-Kevin’s focus is on the meditative aspect of yoga and he teaches a Meditative Yoga class and also co-teaches the Training Program for Yoga Teachers.
+Kevin’s focus is on the meditative aspect of yoga and he teaches Mindful Yoga and Meditation classes and also co-teaches the Training Program for Yoga Teachers.

 Kathleen Baker RYT-200, BSBA -Kathleen earned her degree from Duquesne University in Pittsburgh, where she majored in marketing and management.
 She has four daughters and coordinated their many activities with the same incredible organizational skills and pleasant nature she has brought to Glenmore.
 Kathleen is a certified yoga teacher registered with Yoga Alliance.
 She specializes in teaching Yoga for Tweens, Teens, and Yoga for Scouts.